Nickel(II) sulfate: Production, applications, and coordination chemistry

 The salt is usually obtained as a by-product of copper refining.
-It is also produced by dissolution of nickel metal or nickel oxides in sulfuric acid.
+It can also be produced by dissolution of nickel metal or nickel oxides in sulfuric acid.

-Aqueous solutions of nickel sulfate reacts with sodium carbonate to precipitate nickel carbonate, a precursor to nickel-based catalysts and pigments.
+Aqueous solutions of nickel sulfate react with sodium carbonate to precipitate nickel carbonate, a precursor to nickel-based catalysts and pigments.
 Addition of ammonium sulfate to concentrated aqueous solutions of nickel sulfate precipitates Ni(NH4)2(SO4)2*6H2O.
 This blue-coloured solid is analogous to Mohr's salt, Fe(NH4)2(SO4)2*6H2O.